harrywilliams1002/CricketPredictionsML/ReadME.md

  I have created an application for predicting the scoring and outcomes of cricket matches, given certain scenarios.

+This mini project involved:

+Data Collection and Preprocessing

+Feature Selection and Engineering

+Model Training and Evaluation

+Predictions!

- The project structure is as follows:
+ The file structure is as follows:
 ```
 ├── /CricketScorePredictor
 │   ├── /Flask_App